near/cargo-near/README.md

 - requires that `Cargo.lock` of project is created (e.g. via `cargo update`) and added to git
 - will use configuration in `[package.metadata.near.reproducible_build]` section of contract's `Cargo.toml`

-`--no-docker` flag can be used to perform a regular build with rust toolchain installed onto host, running the `cargo-near` cli. *NO*-Docker builds run against actual state of code in filesystem and not against a version, committed to source control.
+`--no-docker` flag can be used to perform a regular build with rust toolchain installed onto host, running the `cargo-near` cli.
+  - *NO*-Docker builds run against actual state of code in filesystem and not against a version, committed to source control.

 `--no-locked` flag is allowed in *NO*-Docker builds, e.g. to generate a `Cargo.lock` *and* simultaneously build the contract.

+`--no-locked` flag is allowed in Docker builds, but
+  - such builds are considered effectively DEMO-mode
+  - such builds are not reproducible due to potential update of dependencies and compiled `wasm` mismatch as a result

 ---